Sungai Batu: Archaeological discoveries

+The Sungai Batu excavation site covers an area of 4 km2.
+Discoveries of iron ore smelting and trade suggest the presence of a prehistoric Malaysian civilisation that may date back to as early as 788 BC but several experts have noted issues with the date.
+This date would make the civilisation one of the oldest in Southeast Asia.

+Historical records of an early civilisation on the Malay Peninsula date back to Ptolemy, who stated there was a trading system between the Western and Eastern worlds through the Golden Chersonese (Malay Peninsula) route in the 1st century.

+The Sungai Batu site was excavated by the Global Archaeological Research Center (PPAG), Universiti Sains Malaysia (USM) as part of efforts to complete the archaeological study of the Bujang Valley.

-Findings from archaeological excavations indicate the existence of ancient port center and trade activities.
-The discovery of building ruins such as ancient jetties, administrative building walls and unique local ritual sites remnants using brick-building foundations show evidence that the local community at that time had high skills in infrastructure and building architecture.
+Findings from archaeological excavations indicate the existence of an ancient port centre and trade activities.
+The discovery of building ruins such as ancient jetties, administrative building walls and unique local ritual sites remnants using brick-building foundations show evidence that the local community at that time was highly skilled in infrastructure and building architecture.
 In 2015, archaeologists in Sungai Batu managed to find several ancient ships buried at the bottom of the lake around the excavation area.
-The ships were found to be 40–100 ft long and estimated to be 2500 years old believed to be used for commercial purposes.
+The ships were found to be 40–100 ft long and estimated to be 2,500 years old believed to have been used for commercial purposes.

-External records

-Apart from archaeological findings, external records were also found proving the existence of the early Sungai Batu civilization.
-Among these are: